superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 ### Smart Push Stages (aka Order Of Operations)

-1\) Pushing items from your anywhere will first try to fill any **Load Out slots (locked slots)**, and then move anything that's left to the surrounding storages.
+1\) Pushing items from anywhere will first try to fill any **Load Out slots (locked slots)** in vehicles and drones, and only afterwards move anything that's left to the surrounding storages.

-This should help with keeping your bullets, lock picks, repair kits, and bandages stocked up without too much other intervention.
+This should help with keeping your bullets, lock picks, repair kits, and bandages you keep in vehicle or drone **Load Out slots (locked slots)** stocked up without too much other intervention.

-2\) After this any container that can't move is tried, and items are sorted into the Crates, etc. per item type they already contain.
+2\) After this any stationary container (that can't move) is tried, and items are sorted into the surrounding Crates, and player created storage per item type they already contain.

 Nothing is bulk moved to workstation or collector outputs, because that makes no sense.